-Analysis | The Redskins’ top 10 draft picks under Dan Snyder over the past 20 years
+Analysis | Redskins’ top 10 draft picks under Daniel Snyder over the past 20 years

 Fourth-round pick in 2014 (102nd overall)

-23 AV in first four years, 11 more than expected
+23 AV in first four years (11 more than expected)

-Breeland burst on the scene as a rookie when he shut down Dallas Cowboys wide receiver Dez Bryant during Washington’s upset win on “Monday Nigh Football.”
+Breeland burst on the scene as a rookie when he shut down Dallas Cowboys wide receiver Dez Bryant during Washington’s upset win on “Monday Night Football.”
 The brash cornerback out of Clemson had a “Breeland Island” sticker on his car and would occasionally get into it with his critics on Twitter.

-In 2017, Breeland allowed 0.8 yards per snap in coverage, the 12th best mark among cornerbacks.
-Opposing quarterbacks produced a 75.6 passer rating on those throws, well below the league average passer rating of 86.9 that year.
-Breeland departed as a free agent after the 2017 season and won a Super Bowl with the Kansas City Chiefs in February.
+In 2017, Breeland allowed 0.8 yards per snap in coverage, the 12th-best mark among cornerbacks.
+Opposing quarterbacks produced a 75.6 passer rating on those throws, well below the league-average of 86.9 that year.
+Breeland left Washington after the 2017 season and won the Super Bowl with the Kansas City Chiefs in February.

 4. Morgan Moses